expo/expo/docs/pages/versions/unversioned/sdk/app-auth.md

 ## Usage

-Below is a set of example functions that demonstrate how to use `expo-app-auth` with the Google OAuth Sign-In provider.
+ Below is a set of example functions that demonstrate how to use `expo-app-auth` with the Google OAuth sign in provider.

 <SnackInline>